-- have a responsibility to provide a safe environment, where children can learn; - will be trained so that they know what to do if a child tells them that he/she is being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - will be able to identify indicators of abuse and neglect; - will be made aware of systems in the school that support safeguarding and child protection; - will be made aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - will have an awareness that children can be at risk from harm inside and outside of the school, inside and outside of the home, and online; - will understand the importance of exercising professional curiosity; - will receive and access directed updated training as appropriate; - should ensure that they know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - will be aware that children may not feel ready or know how to tell someone that they are being abused; - will be made aware of and should be clear on the school's or college's policy and procedures with regards to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it; - will be made aware of the early help assessment process and understand their role in it: - should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance; - may be required to support social workers and other agencies following a referral; - will be made aware of the process for making referrals to Children's Social Care (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - will receive regularly updated safeguarding and child protection training to cover all of the above, as well as online safety; - will receive safeguarding updates throughout the year as part of continuous professional development; - will be encouraged to contribute to the development of safeguarding policy and practice;
+- have a responsibility to provide a safe environment, where children can learn; - will be trained so that they know what to do if a child tells them that he/she is being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - will be able to identify indicators of abuse and neglect; - will be made aware of systems in the school that support safeguarding and child protection; - will be made aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - will have an awareness that children can be at risk from harm inside and outside of the school, inside and outside of the home, and online; - will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring); - will understand the importance of exercising professional curiosity; - will receive and access directed updated training as appropriate; - should ensure that they know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - will be aware that children may not feel ready or know how to tell someone that they are being abused; - will be made aware of and should be clear on the school's or college's policy and procedures with regards to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it; - will be made aware of the early help assessment process and understand their role in it: - should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance; - may be required to support social workers and other agencies following a referral; - will be made aware of the process for making referrals to Children's Social Care (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - will receive regularly updated safeguarding and child protection training to cover all of the above, as well as online safety; - will receive safeguarding updates throughout the year as part of continuous professional development; - will be encouraged to contribute to the development of safeguarding policy and practice; - should always seek advice from the Designated Safeguarding Lead if they are unsure;

+and

-- should always seek advice from the Designated Safeguarding Lead if they are unsure; and - all teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).
+• all teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).

-All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children who go missing from education.
+All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children who are absent or go missing from education.

-All staff that work directly with children will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2022) annually and will receive annually updated training on their safeguarding roles and responsibilities.
-All EMAT staff and those working within our organisation will be asked to read Part 1 and Annex B to ensure that all can support our rigorous culture of safeguarding.
+All staff that work directly with children will be provided with a copy of, and must read, Part 1 of Keeping Children Safe in Education (September 2023) annually and will receive annual updated training on their safeguarding roles and responsibilities.
+All EMAT staff and those working within our organisation will be asked to read Part 1 of KCSIE to ensure that they can support our rigorous culture of safeguarding.